microsoft/industry/telco/solutions/observability/readme.md

 #### Design recommendations

 - Use a site-to-site VPN connection over the internet for data ingestion into an Azure storage service for scenarios such as:
-  - Small environments with small amounts of data.
-  - Devolpment and testing environments.
-  - Maximum aggregated throughput required is less than 10 Gbps.
+  - Envrionments where the maximum aggregated throughput required is less than 10 Gbps.
   - There are no requirements or regulations in your organization, industry or region to transmit corporate data over a public internet connection as long as the connection is always encrypted.
   - In your organizations, it is not allowed to access an Azure storage service over its public endpoint.
 Access to Azure PaaS services must be done privately either by deploying them in the VNet or by accesing them via private endpoints.
 - Plan carefully the Azure VPN Gateway [SKU](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-about-vpngateways#gwsku) to deploy as each SKU have support for different features (like availability zones support), scalability and throughput numbers.